|

 organizations, and movements.

-A national resource for information on gender issues
+As a national resource for information on gender issues

-and gay/straight relationships for organizations, businesses,
+and gay/straight relationships for organizations,

-educational institutions, and media outlets such as
+businesses, educational institutions, and media outlets for over thirty years

-been speaking, consulting, and leading workshops for
+M.A., Ph.D. has been speaking, consulting, and leading workshops

-over ten years.
+for over those thirty years.

-He is Professor
+He is currently Professor

-of Religious Studies at the University of Kansas
+Emeritus of Religious Studies at the University

 the chair of the Religious Studies Department for six.